MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ## Use Application Insights

 Curated environments include integration with Application Insights.
 Through this integration, built-in metrics and logs are sent to Application Insights.
-You can then use Application Insights built-in features, such as live metrics, transaction search, failures, and performance, for further analysis.
+As a result, you can use Application Insights built-in features for further analysis.
+Examples of those features include live metrics, the transaction search, the failures view, and the performance view.

 For more information, see [Application Insights overview](/azure/azure-monitor/app/app-insights-overview).